How to Use a Solar Pool Cover

 Whether you own an indoor pool, an inground pool, or an above ground pool, one of the more cost-effective methods of extending your pool season is to use a solar pool cover.
 Solar covers have been around for a while now.
 Their continued popularity is a testament to how they can keep your pool warm and even warm it up to some degree.

 If you are contemplating purchasing a solar pool cover or simply need a refresher on using it, you’re in the right place.
-In this article, I will go over how solar pool covers work, when to use them, how to install and use them, and even answer some burning frequently asked questions about these valuable additions to your pool.
+In this article, I will explain how solar pool covers work, when to use them, how to install and use them, and even answer some frequently asked questions about these valuable additions to your pool.

 Main Takeaways